RetroDECK/ES-DE/ANDROID-DEV.md

 ### Yaba Sanshiro 2

 This emulator can be installed from the Play store, there is a paid Pro version as well.
 At the time of writing only the Pro version works when launching games from ES-DE.
+Also note that .bin/.cue files can't be launched for the time being, only .chd files seem to work.
+This needs to be fixed in the emulator so nothing can be done in ES-DE to work around that limitation.

 https://play.google.com/store/apps/details?id=org.devmiyax.yabasanshioro2 \
 https://play.google.com/store/apps/details?id=org.devmiyax.yabasanshioro2.pro